Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_configure_second_stage_bootloader/readme.md

 </summary>  <br>
 The at91bootstrap can be configured to load from any one of the user-preferred NVMs by using KCONFIG.

-Depending on your hardware setup (sam9x60<board>) and the preferred NVMs(Either QSPI or NAND or SD-Card) or to debug on MPLAB® X IDE, select one of the below options explained in the following sub-chapters.
+Depending on your hardware setup (sama7g54<board>) and the preferred NVMs (Either QSPI or e.MMC or SD-Card) or to debug on MPLAB® X IDE, select one of the below options explained in the following sub-chapters.

-**Legendry:** **board** can be evaluation Kit (ek), Curiosity board (_curiosity), or SIP (sip).
-E.g., sam9x60ek.
+**Legendry:** board can be evaluation Kit (ek).
+E.g., sama7g54-ek.

    2.1.
 Configure at91bootstrap for debug use with MPLAB® X IDE.

    2.2.
 Configure at91bootstrap to load application from QSPI.

    2.3.
-Configure at91bootstrap to load application from NAND.
+Configure at91bootstrap to load application from e.MMC.

    2.4.
 Configure at91bootstrap to load application from SDCARD.